leharlow02-glitch/ci_course_fixed/docs/index.rst

 Introduction
 ------------

-This project does amazing things.
+This project is teaching me how to do useful things.

 Installation
 ------------